Complaints

 So that the Inspector can understand and deal with your complaint please give as much information as you can in answering the following questions:

-- What is the nature of your complaint against the Independent Commissioner Against Corruption (the ICAC) and/ or his staff?
+1. What is the nature of your complaint against the Integrity and Ethics Commissioner (IEC) or the Auditor-General and/or their Offices or staff?

-- What are the names of and positions held by the staff of the ICAC against whom you are complaining?
+3. What are the names of, and positions held by, the staff of the IEC/Auditor-General against whom you are complaining?

-- Is there a file number concerning any complaint that you made to the ICAC?
+4. Is there a file number concerning any complaint that you made to either agency?

-- Do you wish to keep your identity confidential from the ICAC or any other persons (and if so from whom) and why?
+8. Do you wish to keep your identity confidential from the IEC/Auditor-General, or any other persons (and if so, from whom) and why?

 How your complaint will be handled